Professor Jane Gunn

-She leads a research program into mental health; focussing in particular on depression and multimorbidity.
+She leads a research program into mental health; focusing in particular on depression and multimorbidity.
 Her research harnesses the patient experience to drive health care reform.
 She is committed to person centred health care which places primary care at the centre of an integrated health care system.

 In 2005 Professor Gunn established the diamond cohort study.
 Diamond has documented the experiences and outcomes of depression in primary care for the past decade.
 This research is one of the most comprehensive data sets of its type in the world and is the basis of much productive international collaboration.